Job Offers

 PhD researcher (09-2024).
 ATTRACT Project (Ministry of Science, Innovation and Universities)

-• Supervisors: Dr. Javier Lloveras and Dr. Mario Pansera
+• Supervisors: Dr. Javier Lloveras (external link) and Dr. Mario Pansera (external link)

 • Project TitleA Right to a Repair Society: Controversies, Opportunities, and Challenges (ATTRACT)